Participation in the Software Engineering Lab requires extensive programming skills as taught in the courses Programming 1 and Programming 2.

 The goal of the Software Engineering Lab is to develop a non-trivial software system, partly in team effort and partly in individual effort.
 In this course, a number of documents (design models, documentation, etc.) and artifacts (source code, tests, etc.) need to be developed and submitted.
 Correctness, quality, and timely submission of all documents and artifacts are major grading criteria.

 The Software Engineering Lab consists of three phases: exercise, group, and individual phase.
-In the exercise phase, participants will complete mini-tests on a daily basis, covering current topics from the lecture.
+In the exercise phase, participants will complete an entry exam (mini-tests), covering current topics from the lecture.

 In the group phase, participants will design, implement, and test a substantial software system in a team effort.
 Only participants that have passed the exercise phase will be admitted to the group phase.